Widening access to Medicine at Manchester

 We continue to offer a range of talks at secondary schools, delivered by WP Champions and our Academic Lead for Admissions.
 Our WP Champions are trained doctors, current students and academic staff, who deliver inspiring talks and details on how to apply to medicine.

-For more information on our widening participation work, please email Albert Jennings (albert.jennings@manchester.ac.uk).
+For more information on our widening participation work, particularly if you would like a WP Champion to visit your school, please email the Information, Advice and Guidance Team (sms.hub@manchester.ac.uk).

-If you would like to book an admissions-focused talk, please email Drew Tarmey (drew.tarmey@manchester.ac.uk).
+If you would like to book an admissions-focused talk, please email Dr Drew Tarmey (drew.tarmey@manchester.ac.uk).

 A widening access talk in a lecture theatre.